Skip to content

 • a named team or person who owns the process

-• a concrete description of the records that move through the workflow
+• a concrete description of the items that move through the workflow

 • a definition of what a successful first version should do